packit/packit.dev/content/docs/guide.md

 config file](https://github.com/packit/packit/blob/main/.packit.yaml)
 since we try to use all the latest features.

-## Check Packit works
+## Check that Packit works

 With the configuration above, Packit is able only to build your changes and provide them as RPMs.
-Once you create a pull request, Packit builds the code from the pull request in COPR repository and reports back COPR build status to the pull request.
+Once you create a pull request, Packit builds the code from the pull request in Copr repository and reports back Copr build status to the pull request.

 An example of Packit pull request: